Treatment Attendant 1

 High School Diploma or GED and one year of relevant experience OR 3 years of relevant experience.
 Experience working with Native Americans is preferred.

 Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to effectively present information and respond to questions from groups of managers, clients, customers, and the general public.

 Ability to calculate figures and amounts such as discounts, interest, commissions, proportions, percentages, area, circumference and volume.
 Ability to apply concepts of basic algebra and geometry.

 Ability to apply common sense understanding to carry out instructions furnished in written, oral or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.

 Must have a current, valid Washington State Driver’s License.
-The successful applicant must pass a criminal history background check and must not have been convicted of a felony within the past five years.
+The successful applicant must pass a WATCH and Tribal background check and must not have been convicted of a felony within the past five years.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to stand, walk, and use hands to finger, handle or feel, reach with hands and arms, stoop, kneel, crouch or crawl, and talk or hear.
 The employee is occasionally required to sit, climb or balance and taste or smell.
 The employee must regularly lift up to 25 pounds, frequently lift up to 50 pounds, and occasionally lift more than 100 pounds.
 This position also requires close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.